History of Iran: Ebrahim Raisi (2021–2024)

 On 3 August 2021 Ebrahim Raisi was elected 8th President of Iran.

-On 16 September 2022, 22-year-old Kurdish-Iranian woman Mahsa Amini died in a hospital in Tehran, Iran, under suspicious circumstances.
+On 16 September 2022, 22-year-old Iranian woman Mahsa Amini died in a hospital in Tehran, Iran, under suspicious circumstances.
 The Guidance Patrol, the religious morality police of Iran's government, had arrested Amini for allegedly not wearing the hijab in accordance with government standards.
 The Law Enforcement Command of the Islamic Republic of Iran stated that she had a heart attack at a police station, collapsed, and fell into a coma before being transferred to a hospital.
 However, eyewitnesses reported that she was severely beaten and that she died as a result of police brutality, which was denied by the Iranian authorities.
 Amini's death resulted in a series of protests described as more widespread and larger than previous large protests.
 Iran Human Rights reported that by December 2022 at least 476 people had been killed by security forces attacking protests across the country.
 By spring 2023, the protests had largely subsided, ultimately leaving the political leadership unchanged and firmly entrenched in power.

 In October 2023, an IAEA report estimated Iran had increased its uranium stockpile 22 times over the 2015 agreed JCPOA limit.

 On 1 April 2024, Israel's air strike on an Iranian consulate building in the Syrian capital Damascus killed an important senior commander of the Islamic Revolutionary Guards Corps (IRGC), Brig Gen Mohammad Reza Zahedi.
 In retaliation for the Israeli strike, Iran attacked Israel with over 300 drones and missiles on 13 April.
 However, the Iranian attack was mainly intercepted either outside Israeli airspace or over the country itself.
 It was the biggest missile attack in Iranian history, and its first ever direct attack on Israel.
 It was followed by a retaliatory missile strike by Israel on Isfahan, Iran on 19 April.

-On 19 May 2024, Ebrahim Raisi died in a helicopter crash in the country’s East Azerbaijan province.
+On 19 May 2024, Ebrahim Raisi died in a helicopter crash in the country's East Azerbaijan province.
 First Vice President Mohammad Mokhber was appointed acting president after the death of President Raisi.